MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-predictive-model-deploy.md

     GO
     ```

-1. Save the model to the table as a binary object, with the model name "rxDTree".
+1. Save the model to the table as a binary object, with the model name "DTree".

     ```sql
     -- Save model to table